-If you want to register your domain name next week instead, when you set up your website, that's fine!
+If you want to register your domain name later, when you set up your website, that's fine, too.
 You can always come back to this module if you change your mind about how you're doing things.

 Checking Whether Your Domain Name is Available